apstevens/techdegree-4/README.md

 <p>Create a browser based word guessing game called&colon; &quot;Phrase Hunter&quot;.
-   The game will be created using JavaScript Object Oriented Programming principles, to select a hidden phrae by randomn, that the user must to try to correctly guess.
+   The game will be created using JavaScript Object Oriented Programming principles, to select a hidden phrase by randomn, that the user must to try to correctly guess.
 </p>